MicrosoftDocs/windows-itpro-docs/windows/manage/uev-technical-reference.md

 # Technical Reference for UE-V 2.x

-This technical reference section includes additional technical documentation about the various features of Microsoft User Experience Virtualization (UE-V) 2.0, 2.1, and 2.1 SP1.
+This technical reference section includes additional technical documentation about the various features of Microsoft User Experience Virtualization (UE-V).
 This information is provided to help the administrator better understand UE-V.

 ## Technical reference topics for UE-V 2.x